-Let's get one thing out of the way.
+Let’s get one thing out of the way.
 Even though I had two weekends in the Hague, I did not see the Girl with the Pearl Earring.
-In fact, I did not go to see any of the paintings of Vermeer - or Rembrandt, for that matter.
-The Dutch art museum in The Hague that I went to see instead, was for Escher.
+In fact, I did not go to see any of the paintings of Vermeer – or Rembrandt, for that matter.
+The Dutch art museum in The Hague that I went to see instead, was the one about Escher.

 I’m sure they would have been amazing artwork to view.
 And if it’s your first time to Europe to see the Renaissance masters, then definitely do exactly that.
 But I have already seen some of the best, in Rome.
 Would I be going because I really enjoyed the Dutch masters?
 Or would it be just peer pressure?